-Providing the mitigation measures are followed, one further survey is necessary at this time: Bat Activity.
+Providing the mitigation measures are followed, only the following surveys are necessary at this time: Bat Activity Surveys / Reptile Surveys.

-However, should trees and/or hedgerows be removed further surveys are deemed necessary at this time: Bat Emergence and Dormouse.
+However, should trees and/or hedgerows be removed further surveys are also deemed necessary at this time: Bat Emergence Surveys and Dormouse Surveys.
 These are detailed below for information.
 Law and Legislation pertaining to the protection of these species may be referred to in section 22 of this report.

-To ensure compliance with legislation, further surveys are therefore recommended to determine whether or not bats are present.
+To ensure compliance with legislation, bat activity surveys are recommended to determine whether or not bats are present and if so how they are utilizing the site.